hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 - If a user does an `instantWithdraw`, `Hermez Contract` will return `revert`.
 - If a user does a `delayWithdraw`, it will be accepted and the tokens will be sent to `WithdrawalDelayer`.
 The user can withdraw their tokens but with a delay.

-There will be a delay time `withdrawalDelay` (parameter of the `WithdrawalDelayer` contract) during which the Hermez foundation can decide if there has been an attack or not:
+There will be a delay time `withdrawalDelay` (parameter of the `WithdrawalDelayer` contract) during which the Hermez Foundation can decide if there has been an attack or not:
 - Not attack:
   - When enough blocks have passed for the bucket to refill, `Hermez Contract` will accept `instantWithdraw` again, while withdrawals are available in the bucket.
 - Attack: